Close Give Feedback

 September 2014

 Q. I have a testpot of Resene Half Parchment and am struggling to get a crisp colour that does not look too yellow.
 I have a feature wall and drapes with yellows and greens and kitchen cupboards that are similar to Resene Tea, and while I don't want to go grey this testpot is still too cream yellow.
-Resene Spanish White and Resene Half Colonial White are also too yellow.
+Resene Spanish White and Resene Half Beeswax are also too yellow.
 My current thinking is a quarter or eight shade may give me a crisper finish?
 Do you have any suggestions?

 A. There seems to be a couple of issues here - the wallpaper, kitchen cupboards and drapes will have a distinct influence on the wall colour options plus you are choosing or trialing colours that have a bias toward definite yellow in their composition.
 You might like to try: Resene Quarter Tea (less yellow than Resene Half Parchment and hopefully similar to the cupboards which is the only reason I suggest it), Resene Joanna (or lighter version Resene Quarter Joanna), Resene Quarter Thorndon Cream (or lighter Resene Eighth Thorndon Cream) or Resene Rice Cake.